JohnReedLOL/scala-trace-debug/README.md

 **Design decisions:**

-I made a few design decisions that you might not agree with. "trace" is the default and "traceStdOut" requires six extra characters to type.
+"trace" is the default and "traceStdOut" requires six extra characters to type.
 This is because if you trace to standard out and you get an exception in standard error, the text will be garbled in the console.

 The function names are long.
 I could have named them something shorter, but the presumption is that if you are using this tool, you have an IDE which can auto-complete long function names.

 traceExpression is listed before traceCode.
 This is because traceCode has a few bugs.
 For example, trailing functions like (4).toString sometimes get cut off.
-With traceCode, you want to stick to Object.something().

-Fatal assertions are the default and if you want non-fatal you have to type eight extra characters.
-That was probably a mistake.

-traceContainer requires an implicit conversion (import collection.JavaConversions._ ) to work with java containers.
+traceContainer requires an implicit conversion (import collection.JavaConversions._ ) to work with Java containers.